 The school is closed for 2 weeks at Easter and 2 weeks at Christmas.
 Students are entitled to a holiday of 1 week for every 8 weeks of study (not including school holidays).
 There is no personal holiday entitlement for courses of less than 8 weeks.
-Holidays must be booked at least 1 week before the holiday start date, and for a minimum of 5 working days for credit to be given to the student.
-Holiday requests cannot be backdated.
+Please book your holiday at least 1 week before the holiday start date, and for a minimum of 5 working days.
+Please note, that holiday requests cannot be backdated.